5 Tips for Writing a Thoughtful Wedding Card to the Couple of the Hour

 If the wedding ceremony is a religious one, you may decide to write a spiritual message in your card.
 Of course, the exact phrasing depends on the couple's faith and beliefs.
 "God bless your union," and "Many prayers," are both suitable options for a Christian wedding, while those attending a Jewish wedding can write "Mazel Tov!"

-Sweet Closing Statement
+End with a Sweet Closing Statement

 No matter the tone, wording, and length of your wedding note, you should sign off with a warm closing statement that emphasizes your support.
 Consider the following options: "lots of love," "best wishes," "warmly," "love always," "blessings," and "with love."